Hersheypark: The Boardwalk at Hersheypark

 The Boardwalk at Hersheypark, a water park, was officially opened in 2007 and featured five new water park attractions along with three already standing rides: Roller Soaker, Tidal Force, and Canyon River Rapids.
 Canyon River Rapids and Tidal Force were rezoned from Pioneer Frontier to the Boardwalk.
 In 2009, the Boardwalk received an expansion known as the Seaquel which replaced Canyon River Rapids with Intercoastal Waterway (a lazy river), the Shore (a wave pool) and cabanas.
 Roller Soaker was removed for the 2013 season; however, the station was left up.
 That same year, the area was renovated and taken up by a kiddie spray ground and some tables.
 For the 2018 season, Hersheypark announced that two new water attractions would be in this area: Breaker's Edge, a hydro-magnetic coaster slide that also counts as the park's 14th coaster, and Whitecap Racer, the longest mat racer slide in the world which features two sets of twisting enclosed tubes.
 Breaker's Edge uses the station that was formerly used by Roller Soaker.

 Bus access

 Capital Area Transit provides direct access to/from Harrisburg with its HP bus during the summer season.
 Throughout the year, the 322 CAT route provides service to downtown Hershey and the Outlets at Hershey.
+Lebanon Transit offers direct access to/from Harrisburg on Route 8.